 For more information about heart valve diseases, please see the Heart and Stroke Foundation website.

 When you are referred to the THV Clinic, we work with you and your doctors to decide if a transcatheter heart valve procedure is a safe and useful option for you.
 We will contact you to schedule a clinic visit and some tests.
 These are described in the booklet:

 During this visit, you and your family will have a chance to hear about your treatment options and ask questions.

 Once your clinic visit and tests are done, a group of doctors and nurses will meet to discuss the best options for your treatment.
 Our clinic nurse will contact you with the team’s recommendation.

 Most patients stay in hospital for one to four days after the procedure and may need some help in the first week of recovery.
-Information about leaving the hospital is available in the booklet:

 Most patients must come to the hospital two or three times to have all the tests needed for the THV Heart Team to make a recommendation for your treatment.
 Your THV Clinic visit will likely have these appointments:

 - Clinic visit with the THV Clinic nurse, Cardiologist and cardiac surgeon

 - Cardiac angiogram

 It’s best if someone can come with you to the hospital for your clinic visits to help you.